category-labs/monad/libs/event/src/monad/event/event.md

 language.
 The code for #3 is very simple, extremely performance sensitive, and the ABI stability guarantee is strong (it will likely change only a few times in development history, and perhaps never).
-It makes sense to reimplement natively -- in C, the `reader` interface is entirely inlined, we don't want to call these functions through a dynamically-linked GOT entry (and possibly some translation layer) when they are so trivial to just reimplement.
+It makes sense to reimplement natively -- in C, the `iterator` interface is entirely inlined, we don't want to call these functions through a dynamically-linked GOT entry (and possibly some translation layer) when they are so trivial to just reimplement.

-By contrast, #4 (`event_queue.c`) is slow, verbose, wraps a custom protocol, could be error prone to reimplement, as is full of exotic Linux-specific behavior (MAP_HUGETLB stuff, etc.).
+By contrast, #4 (`event_client.c`) is slow, verbose, wraps a custom protocol, could be error prone to reimplement, as is full of exotic Linux-specific behavior (MAP_HUGETLB stuff, etc.).
 It's a good candidate for direct reuse.